open-austin/transitime-docker/README.md

 - ./go.sh

-The go script will build the transitime container (takes a long time), start the postgres db, create the tables, push the gtfs data into the db, create a default API key (f18a8240) and then start the api sevice and web user interface server.
+The go script will build the transitime container (takes a long time), start the postgres db, create the tables, push the gtfs data into the db, create a default API key (f18a8240) and then start the api service and web user interface service.

 To view web interface
 ```